Annual Report 2024

 Planned new activities focussed on our target groups

-Several of our recently started activities are focused at these target groups and we plan to continue with these.
+Several of our recently started activities are focused on these target groups and we plan to continue with these.
 Further new activities will be considered as appropriate, as circumstances and funds permit.
-We will wherever possible seek grant funding to at least partially cover the costs of any new activities during 2024-2025.
+We will wherever possible seek grant funding to at least partially cover the costs of any new activities during 2025.
 Additional fundraising or grants will be required for these activities to be sustained longer term.

 5. Fundraising